 - 11.1.
-The Leader/Executive has a standing invitation to attend any meeting of the Overview and Scrutiny Committee. - 11.2.
+The Leader of the Council has a standing invitation to attend any meeting of the Overview and Scrutiny Committee. - 11.2.
 The Overview and Scrutiny Committee may appoint advisors and invite people to attend at their meetings to provide information.
 Attendees at a meeting should be treated with respect and courtesy.